Cynth3tik/awesome/README.md

 *   [nodkz/mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) - Spinning up mongod in memory for fast tests.
 If you run tests in parallel this lib helps to spin up dedicated mongodb servers for every test file in MacOS, \*nix, Windows or CI environments (in most cases with zero-config).

-*   [taskforcesh/bullmq](https://github.com/taskforcesh/bullmq) - BullMQ - Premium Message Queue for NodeJS based on Redis
+*   [taskforcesh/bullmq](https://github.com/taskforcesh/bullmq) - BullMQ - Message Queue and Batch processing for NodeJS and Python based on Redis

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
 Compared to Fingerprint Pro has limited accuracy (40 - 60%), but is fully open source.